The census is here. By taking part, you can help inform decisions on services that shape your community, such as healthcare, education and transport.

 How and when to complete the census

-All households will receive a letter from the ONS outlining how to complete the census online, including a unique access code, starting from the end of February.
+All households should have received a letter from the ONS outlining how to complete the census online, including a unique access code.

 Census Day will take place on Sunday 21 March 2021.
 All households are urged to complete the census on this date, or you can fill yours in as soon as you get your access code in the post.